malyga/Tools-for-crypto-Trading-Research/README.md

 ## Download and Process Trading Data from Binance
 Currently, I am developing functions to dowload and process trading Open, Close, High, Low, Volume, Trades data from Binance.<br>
-Two scripts to dowload and process data will be introduced.
+Two scripts to dowload and process data are being developed.